mbacalan/aurene-bot/README.md

 Features:
  - **Giveaways**: Create a giveaway via user input and pick a random winner
- - **Guides**: Provide usefull links and info about a certain raid boss
+ - **Guides**: Provide useful links and info about a certain raid boss
- - **Missions**: Provide usefull links and info about a certain Guild Mission
+ - **Missions**: Provide useful links and info about a certain Guild Mission

 ## Usage
 Since the bot isn't public, you need to host it yourself.